LovesTha/LovesTha.github.io/_posts/2007-10-11-40-for-a-in-print-card.markdown

 - tarmogoyf
 ---

-A favourite ebay seller of mine, kidicarus, who appears to be a mtgo botter who redeems sets to then sell as individual cards on ebay, just sold a play set of Tarmogoyfs for 160 US dollars.
+A favourite eBay seller of mine, kidicarus, who appears to be a mtgo botter who redeems sets to then sell as individual cards on eBay, just sold a play set of Tarmogoyfs for 160 US dollars.
 That has to be the highest cost an inprint card has gone for.

 I pity the fools who didn't get a play set early.